jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

   - Install the Azure CLI
   - Log in to your Azure Account
-  - Create a Service Principal
+  - Create a Service Principal (optional)
   - Create the Kubernetes Cluster using the CLI tools
   - Install and Configure `kubectl`
   - Install Deis Workflow